-One-on-one tutoring and small group classes are offered for non-English speakers.
-Students first learn to speak English and then to read and write.
+Individual and small group tutoring sessions are offered for beginning English language learners.
 All sessions are free.
 Students are asked to pay for their books if they can.
 Tutoring sessions are conducted remotely and in-person, depending on what each tutor and student pair or group arrange.
 Start learning, today!

 Practice Speaking English

 Beginner, Intermediate, Advanced and Student-Led conversation classes allow adult learners to improve and practice speaking English in a friendly place.
-People who are being tutored, are waiting for a tutor, or just want to improve their spoken English may apply for a class.
+People who are being tutored, are waiting for a tutor, or just want to improve their spoken English may register for a class.
 Click to see the Class Schedule.
 The classes are free.
 Start learning, today!

 Get Help with Special Goals

 The Literacy Council can also help adult learners to:

 - Fill out an application for an apartment, loan, college, etc.

 - Learn English for work (classes at local companies).